symfony/ux/ux.symfony.com/cookbook/component_architecture.md

 </div>
 ```

-So here you can see we have an alert component that his himself use an Icon component.
+So here you can see we have an `Alert` component that itself uses an Icon component.
-Or you can make composition with the following syntax:
+Or you can compose with the following syntax:

 ```twig
 <twig:Card>